al3xandr3/al3xandr3.github.io/_posts/2013-06-20-data-visualization-techniques.md

 ---
-layout: post

 title: Data Visualization and Presentation techniques
 category: data
 tags:
   - statistics
   - data
-intro: "Techniques for telling Stories with Data."
+excerpt: "Techniques for telling Stories with Data."
 ---

 Visualization and presentation techniques to better communicate the meaning of the results.